noizhardware/electronics-app-notes/nhan025-varigain/nhan025.md

 ## Main schematics:

 ### non-inverting
-the non-inverting version is free from distortion and safe to use:
+the non-inverting version is free from distortion and safe to use.
+`Gmin` cannot be smaller than 1 in this configuration.
 <img src="img/varigain-NI.png" alt="" width="80%"/>

 **Gmin** = 1